 Cryptocurrencies howl a sharp battle cry against the bureaucracy of governments and central banks over people’s money.
 They can’t track it, they can’t control it, and they can’t undo it.

 So basically, cryptocurrency takes power to regulate currency and affect the inflation of an economy by exploiting monetary supply, back from the governments.

 Someday governments of the world will have to realize that they can not fight this change, that in the end, like the rest of us, they will have to embrace the idea of digital currency and make their policies accordingly.

 Because maybe not today, maybe not tomorrow, maybe not in a year, but a few decades from now, cryptocurrencies will become our reality.
+Also, more and more people started to monetize their businesses using cryptocurrencies.
 It’s the law of natural selection; none can fight it so we might as well just get on board with it.